 Tax law is complicated.
-As a result, the tax expense included in the Financial Statements is an estimate of the final liability that will be payable when the tax returns are agreed by HMRC or the tax authorities in the countries in which we do business.
+As a result, the tax expense included in the financial statements is an estimate of the final liability that will be payable when the tax returns are agreed by HMRC or the tax authorities in the countries in which we do business.
+For the prior periods, final liabilities were £243m lower than the estimated tax payments on account made.